sandeeptiwari6/cooksmart/README.md

 To perform preprocessing on the data that is downloaded from the source, we will use the utils.py file.
 The filepath of the raw data along with the column names are passed to the utils which performs some basic preprocessing and outputs csv file which is saved as cleaned_data.csv in the data folder.

-## Features

-### Data Features:
+## Data Features:

 - Recipe Name
 - Ingredients
 - Cooking Directions

-### Model Features:

-- Search based on ingredients list (e.g.: [ingredient 1, ingredient 2, ingredient 3])
-#### - Option to rank ingredients in order of ingredients. i.e. each successive ingredient in list is weighted incrementally less in the search query??
-#### - what else??

 ## Project folder structure
 <img width="427" alt="Screen Shot 2021-03-15 at 5 30 57 PM" src="https://user-images.githubusercontent.com/29209748/111242231-f8886900-85bb-11eb-908b-2b01f4219730.png">

-## Installation and user guide on how to use the Cooksmart-recommender-system
+## Installation and user guide on how to use CookSmart

-To install and use the recommender system, you can follow the below steps or refer to the example section below.
+To install and use CookSmart, you can follow the below steps or refer to the example section below.

-1. Clone the repository
+1. Clone the repository:
 	```git clone https://github.com/sandeeptiwari6/cooksmart```
 2.
 	```cd cooksmart```